flectra-hq/documentation-user/purchase/purchases/rfq/analyze.rst

 Generate flexible reports
 -------------------------

-You have access to your vendors' performances on the Reports menu.
+You have access to your vendors' performances on the Reporting menu.
 By default, the report groups all your purchase orders on a pivot table by **total price**, **product quantity** and **average price** for the **each month** and for **each supplier**.
 Simply by accessing this basic report, you can